Elvis Andrus Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 26th in the league with a collective eight strikeouts per nine innings.
+- The Athletics pitching staff is 27th in MLB with a collective 7.9 strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.08).
+- The Athletics have a 6.05 team ERA that ranks last among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.